GeekTrainer/learn-vue/m01-creating-data-driven-websites-with-vue.js/includes/2-module-1-getting-started-with-vue.js.md

 The `createApp()` function is available to us because we imported the Vue.js library into the `<head>` of our HTML page.
 We then pass an argument for this function as an object with a `data` property.
 This object returns another object that will store our data.
 Let's define a data item named *product* with a value of *Book a Cruise to the Moon*.

 > [!TIP]
-> The full code for this data property would be data: function(), but Vue allows an ES6 shorthand notation that lets us remove the colon (:) and the word 'function' so the resulting code is simply data().
+> [!TIP] The full code for this data property would be data: function(), but Vue allows an ES6 shorthand notation that lets us remove the colon (:) and the word 'function' so the resulting code is simply data().
 ES6 stands for ECMAScript 6, which was created to standardize JavaScript.
 ES6 is the 6th version of ECMAScript.
 Vue requires at least ECMAScript 5, which is common in most modern browsers.
 ```javascript
 const app = Vue.createApp({